yashraut362/codename-pictures-game/README.md

 - 🔄 **socket.io** – WebSockets for real-time features
 - 🛢️ **Redis** – (Optional) Used for storing game history

+The current code quality can be improved as it contains console logs and lacks optimization.
+However, due to time constraints, this is the best I can achieve for now, though there is significant potential for optimization.

 ---

 # 📹 Videos